OpenTreeOfLife/opentree/curator/README.md

         clash with a previously used ID will cause data from the previous upload to be returned.
-    "file" should be a multipart-encoded file to be translated to NexSON Optional arguments:
+    "file" should be a multipart-encoded file to be translated to NexSON OR
+    "content" which is a string that contains the content of the file format. "content" is checked if "file" is not provided.
+Optional arguments:
     "output" one of ['ot:nexson', 'nexson', 'nexml', 'input', 'provenance'] the default is ot:nexson.
 This specifies what is to be returned.